-Applicants for Regular Standing admission must have a minimum cumulative quality point average of 2.8 on a 4.0 scale from a regionally accredited undergraduate institution.
-In exceptional cases, applicants who lack the required quality point average but whose other qualifications are outstanding may be admitted on a probationary basis.
-Applicants admitted on probation must earn a 3.0 quality point average by the end of the first 12 credits.
+Applicants for regular admission must have a minimum cumulative quality point average of 2.8 on a 4.0 scale from a regionally accredited undergraduate institution.
+In exceptional cases, applicants who lack the required quality point average but whose other qualifications are outstanding may also be admitted based on the decision of the Admissions Committee.

-Applicants for Advanced Standing admission must have earned a baccalaureate degree in the last eight years from a CSWE-accredited social work program with an overall QPA of 3.0 in all undergraduate coursework and a major QPA of 3.25 or higher on a 4.0 scale.
+Applicants for advanced standing admission must have earned a baccalaureate degree in the last eight years from a CSWE-accredited social work program with an overall QPA of 3.0 in all undergraduate coursework and a major QPA of 3.25 or higher on a 4.0 scale.

-Exemption from Foundation (First-Year) Courses
+Exemption from Generalist (First-Year) Courses

-Students who graduated with a baccalaureate degree from a CSWE-accredited social work program who are not eligible for advanced standing may be eligible for exemptions from some first-year foundation courses other than practice and field instruction in which they have earned a grade of B or higher within the past eight years.
+Students who graduated with a baccalaureate degree from a CSWE-accredited social work program who are not eligible for advanced standing may be eligible for exemptions from some first-year generalist courses other than practice and field instruction in which they have earned a grade of B or higher within the past eight years.
 Exemptions will reduce the total number of credits a student must earn to graduate.
-The Admissions Committee will send a letter notifying the applicant of the exemptions.
+The Admissions Committee will notify the applicant of the exemptions.